 There was only darkness.
 I was small and helpless, lost and confused and alone and trapped in a body that would not, could not respond to my helpless panicked thoughts.
 I could hear a child, a baby, screaming but it wasn't me because I couldn't move, couldn't breathe couldn't do anything but lie still and hope we were hidden and please, please don't notice me…

 Life as a ninja.
 It starts with confusion and terror and doesn't get any better from there.

 Shikako Nara is an average girl from the Village Hidden in the Leaves.
 She has friends, a loving family, but there is something different about her, a secret.
-And she's been keeping it from birth.A NarutoFan Fic with a unique approach to the Self Insert genre of fan-fiction, Dreaming of Sunshine avoids many of the more common pitfalls associated with the poorer examples - via snappy dialogue and a plot that remains focused on the inner struggles of the protagonist as an observer.The author has also started a supplementary fic, titled Sunshine Sidestories - the purpose being a World Building one, as the Short Stories contained therein expand upon relevant material not seen through Shikako's eyes.Also see: Dreaming of Sunshine Chapter Guide.
+And she's been keeping it from birth.A NarutoFan Fic with a unique approach to the Self Insert genre of fan-fiction, Dreaming of Sunshine avoids many of the more common pitfalls associated with the poorer examples - via snappy dialogue and a plot that remains focused on the inner struggles of the protagonist as an observer.The author has also started a supplementary fic, titled Sunshine Sidestories - the purpose being a World Building one, as the Short Stories contained therein expand upon relevant material not seen through Shikako's eyes.Another author has been approved to write a series of one-shots of different POVs and snapshots of Shikako's life.
+It's called Sunshine and Stormclouds, and currently has only three chapters each with a different POV.Also see: Dreaming of Sunshine Chapter Guide.
 A fansite started in July 2012, it serves as a carefully constructed encyclopedia about D.O.S. whilst being highly accessible even to outsiders.
 Might be considered a tribute to the growing legendary status of the fic amongst internet-goers.Overall, a massive Door Stopper guaranteed to keep you reading for hours.

 This fanfiction series contains examples of: